Apple Stock vs. Apple Bonds: Which Is the Better Buy?

-Apple (AAPL) stock is one of the most analyzed, dissected, and talked-about securities in the world, and with good reason, because the company has the largest stock value, by market capitalization, in the U.S. equity market.
+Apple (AAPL) stock is one of the most analyzed, dissected, and talked-about securities in the world, and with good reason.
+The company has one of the largest stock values, by market capitalization, in the U.S. equity market.

 Apple has also become one of the largest bond issuers in the market, with dozens of bond offerings.
-These large bond issues and other short-term debt offerings have brought Apple's total debt to almost $100 billion as of the end of 2017.
+These large bond issues and other short-term debt offerings have brought Apple's total debt to about $100 million as of 2018.

 Every investor has their own specific goals and risk tolerance.
 While Apple stock has more to offer than its bonds, the stock also experiences much more volatility, meaning that it isn’t appropriate for more conservative investors who prioritize the safety of their principal.